tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 https://tezos.gitlab.io/master/api/cli-commands.html

-The most common use case is run in mainnet and start to make payments from last released rewards or continue making payments from the cycle last payment is done.
+The most common use case is to run in mainnet and start to make payments from last released rewards or continue making payments from the cycle last payment is done.

 ```
 python3 src/main.py <paymentaddress>